AyaseChihaya/C2P-Net-Comprehensive-Depth-Map-to-PlanarDepth-Conversion-for-Room-Layout-Estimation/README.md

 # C2P-Net-Comprehensive-Depth-Map-to-PlanarDepth-Conversion-for-Room-Layout-Estimation
-In this paper, we introduce the Comprehensive depth map to Planar depth (C2P) conversion, which reformulates planar depth reconstruction into the prediction of a comprehensive depth map and planar visibility confidence.
+We introduce the Comprehensive depth map to Planar depth (C2P) conversion, which reformulates planar depth reconstruction into the prediction of a comprehensive depth map and planar visibility confidence.
+Based on the parametric representation of planar depth we propose, the C2P conversion is applicable to both panoramic and perspective images.
 ![An overview of C2P-Net for panoramic images.](figure/pano_framework4.png)